kungming2/translator-BOT-reborn/docs/commands_discord.md

 This command accepts a Reddit comment's URL or its ID, and returns the commands found within it, providing a way to derive an [Instruo](./models.md) and its [Komando](./models.md)s.

-Alternately, ending the command with the `--text` flag evaluates the text before it as a comment.
+Alternatively, ending the command with the `--text` flag evaluates the text before it as a comment.

 ```
 /comment [comment link/ID]